The Hubbard Award recognizes significant and sustained contributions to the pursuit of excellence in the assessment of medical education.

 Established in 1983, the Hubbard Award pays tribute to John P. Hubbard, MD, who played a critical role in NBME’s early history.
 Under his leadership, NBME entered a new era of evaluation, which resulted in the development and implementation of innovative assessment methods.

-Through this award, we not only remember a key figure from our past, but also recognize individuals who follow in his footsteps through their own outstanding contributions to the pursuit of excellence in the field of evaluation in medicine.
+Through this award, we not only remember a key figure from our past, but also recognize individuals who follow in his footsteps through their own outstanding contributions to the pursuit of excellence in the assessment of medical education.

 To receive consideration for the award, a successful candidate will have demonstrated outstanding achievement in one or more of the following areas: